 But even an organization whose content is in a state of chaos or oblivion can put together an effective content marketing strategy that will get them found by the right people.
 Here are the basic pieces of an updated content marketing strategy.

-You can also use Google Ads Keyword Planner, the HubSpot SEO tool, or any number of free tools available online.
+In addition, there are many free tools available online.
 Find the one that works best for you and share it across your organization so you’re all looking at the same data; different tools compile search volume differently, but what’s important is that you’re doing an apples-to-apples comparison.

 To many of us, the fact that search is rewarding well-organized content is a big relief.
 Generating as many blogs as possible squanders resources that nonprofits could be channeling toward valuable work.
 Instead, organizations now can plan content using topic clusters to tell a whole story that makes the case for their mission while answering the public’s questions, as validated by search data.

 A topic cluster is a group of content centered on one big topic that is an important part of your organization’s story.
 An organization that provides care to seniors might have a topic cluster on dementia care:

 Below, we’re going to reverse-engineer this topic cluster to show you how it was built.
 You can use the same steps to build a topic cluster for your own organization.
 In the process, you’ll be planning a pillar page and a set of blogs to support it.
 This content will be strategically planned to attract your supporter personas to your website, educate them on a crucial aspect of your mission, and engage them in taking action on that mission by, for example, supporting your organization.

 Planning topic clusters for your organization involves choosing a set of big topics that:

 Start by looking back at your content mission, described above.
 What do you want your supporter personas to know how to do?
 Can you divide that answer into a set of bullet points?
 Our sample organization’s content mission look like this: